 As a featured vocal soloist,

-he has appeared with the Louisiana Philharmonic Orchestra, with the Baton Rouge, Memphis and LSU Symphony Orchestras, the Columbus Jazz Orchestra, at the Montruex International Jazz Festival in Montreux, Switzerland, on stage at the Grand Ole Opry House in Nashville and with acclaimed vocalist Sandi Patti.
-He has performed globally in large-scale corporate productions.
+he performs regularly at White's Chapel United Methodist Church in Southlake, TX.
+He has also appeared with the Louisiana Philharmonic Orchestra, with the Baton Rouge, Memphis and LSU Symphony Orchestras, the Columbus Jazz Orchestra, at the Montruex International Jazz Festival in Montreux, Switzerland, on stage at the Grand Ole Opry House in Nashville.
+He has performed globally in large-scale corporate productions, including with acclaimed vocalist Sandi Patty.
 An LSU football audience of ninety-two thousand heard him perform as the headliner for the Veterans’ Day Half-time Extravaganza in renowned Tiger Stadium.
-He originated the leading role of Ted Wilson in the world premier of Radio!
-The Musical, and he produced original cast recording, also contributing as an orchestrator and arranger on the album.
-He was also the co-editor and co-producer for the special DVD edition release of Radio! in 2006.
+He originated the lead role of Ted Wilson in the world premiere of Radio!
+The Musical in 2002, producing its original cast recording, contributing as an arranger and orchestrator on the album as well, and co-producing the special DVD edition release in 2006.

 As a recorded vocalist,

 he is heard daily on radio and television stations throughout the world on commercials station IDs and numerous network program themes.
 National credits include solo spots for PBS Network Television and Miller Brewing Company.
-2005 saw the release of his co-authored song, “Christmas Here With You Tonight” on the CD “Christmas Remembered: Bill Grimes and Friends,” featuring Mr. Wermuth as vocal and flugelhorn soloist, and he is a featured vocalist on the song “Holiday Love”, available through iTunes.
+2005 saw the release of his co-authored song, “Christmas Here With You Tonight” on the CD “Christmas Remembered: Bill Grimes and Friends,” featuring Mr. Wermuth as vocal and flugelhorn soloist, and he is the a featured vocalist on his self-produced songs “Holiday Kind of Love” and "Quiet Christmas With You" available through iTunes, Amazon Music, and CDBaby.

 As an educator,